-It's supreme touch meant that most of the top players of the 1940s and 50s used Bullseye.
+Its supreme touch meant that most of the top players between the 1940s and 1970s used a Bullseye.
 Jack Nicklaus used one to claim many of his early Major victories and since then Nick Faldo, Greg Norman, Corey Pavin, Tom Kite and Mark McNulty have been amongst the most famous golfers to use a Bullseye design.

-The retro craze has brought Bullseye Putters back into the limelight.
+And the same retro craze that brought us back the mini and the VW campervan has brought Bullseye Putters back into the limelight.
 Several of the major golf manufacturers have produced a model.

 Click on the links below for independent, hands-on reviews of Bullseyes (inactive links are putters pending reviews).